dragon-dune/dragon-dune/docs/README.md

 -   Take away special units or starting gold to weaken the Dwarves
 -   Give players (more) special units.
 -   Give players (more) gold.
+-   Let a player steal artifacts.
+When they win a battle, they may take one of your opponents artifacts (randomly chosen), which they may then keep or sell for its value in gold.

 Special Thanks:
 ===============